NiamhOL/Machine-Learning-and-Statistics-Project-2020/README.md

 3. Assessment.pdf - pdf document outlining the tasks
 4  iris.csv - data used in Task 4
 5. Images -  images used in the tasks
+6. Dockerfile
+7. requirements.txt

 ## Overview of Project

+In this project focuses on creating a web service that uses machine learning to make predictions based on the data set powerproduction available on Moodle.
+The goal is to produce a model that accurately predicts wind turbine power output from wind speed values, as in the data set.
+You must then develop a web service that will respond with predicted power values based on speed values sent as HTTP requests.

 ## Getting started
-Download and install Python and Anaconda All files associated with this project are available at
+Download and install Python and Anaconda All files associated with this project are available at https://github.com/NiamhOL/Machine-Learning-and-Statistics-Project-2020

 ## Packages used in this project